udippant/base-drafts/draft-ietf-quic-transport.md

 # Connection Termination {#termination}

 Connections should remain open until they become idle for a pre-negotiated period of time.
-A QUIC connection, once established, can be terminated in one of three ways:
+A QWIK connection, once established, can be terminated in one of three ways:

 * idle timeout ({{idle-timeout}})